hao-ux/msunet/README.md

 # msunet
-This is code of msunet
+This is code of msunet.
+The training code can be referred to https://github.com/bubbliiiing/unet-pytorch